MichaelAquilina/zsh-history-filter/README.rst

 |CircleCI| |Version| |GPLv3|

-Zsh plugin that filters out commands from being put into your permanant history.
+zsh plugin that allows you to specify patterns that will automatically exclude commands from being inserted into your permanent history.
 Particularly useful for preventing secrets being written.

 * Installation_